 You can use the search text box to search for the desired content.
 Please note: The search results will not include category names.

 Some predefined answers have associated hotkeys that will enable you to enter responses even more easily.
-Now, you can configure your own hotkeys for predefined content.
+Now, you can configure your hotkeys for predefined content.
 Simply start typing the shortcut into the conversation and all of the relevant options will display.

 There are many tools at your disposal that can be used to foster relationships and carry out effective conversations.
-Rich Conversation capabilities enhances the consumer experience by providing a richer, more engaging channel of communication.
+Rich Conversation capabilities enhance the consumer experience by providing a richer, more engaging channel of communication.

 The following types of Rich Conversations are being supported for the enhanced Agent Workspace:

 - Structured content cards and carousels

 - Consumer to agent photo sharing

 Agent Assist uses LivePerson's Conversation Orchestrator to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
 Agent Assist displays these recommendations inline in your messaging conversations to improve usability and engagement.
 Some of the actions of Agent Assist include suggesting an agent reply, adding a bot to the conversation, or sharing a relevant Knowledge Center article.

 Here are some examples of characters and text which will not be sent by LivePerson to a consumer: